project-talan/tln-cli/README.md

   This information will be used by all subsequent git calls inside this and all subdirectories.

 ### Checkout, configure & build existing projects
 Calbo is a big company and has a lot of departments and ongoing projects.
 You know that Calbro is using `tln` to deal with internal complexity, so onboarding should be straightforward.
-You are part of `teamone` department and this can be reflected on to development environment structure.
+* You are part of `teamone` department and this can be reflected on to development environment structure.
   ```
   mkdir teamone
   cd teamone
   tln config --repo https://github.com/project-talan/tln-calbro-teamone.git
+  tln ls
   ```
+  Two last commands will do the magic: connect with teamone list of projects and display them to you
+*

 * Checkout how virtual dev env works